 The specific location where you film your next project is of utmost importance to the final product.
 Your chosen space will impact everything from the screenplay, to the audio and visual setup of your shoot.
-Here are the key environmental elements to be aware of, and ways to adapt to them to ensure the best possible outcome for your project.
+Here are the key environmental elements you need to be aware of.
+We’ve also and ways to adapt to them to ensure the best possible outcome for your project.

-If you are accustomed to filming indoors, you have a certain level of control over your environment that you may wind up taking for granted.
-For instance, you can turn off light sources, reduce unwanted noises, and have ready access to power outlets as well as protection from the elements.
+If you are accustomed to filming indoors, you have a certain level of control over your environment that you may take for granted.
+For instance, you can turn off light sources, reduce unwanted noises, have ready access to power outlets, and are protected from the elements.

 When filming outdoors, there are far more variables beyond your control.
 You will potentially be faced with passerby wandering into your frame, or even disrupting your shoot, as well as unpredictable weather and fewer resources like power outlets.

 The key is to be prepared.
 If possible, go to your location the day before at the exact time you will be filming, and do a dry run of your set up.
 You may find that your desired angle for your shot is in a wind tunnel, or in glaring direct sunlight, requiring you to shift directions.
 Then, prepare your gear accordingly.

 In particular, ensure your batteries and back up batteries are fully charged and ready to go; that your microphones have windscreens and boom poles or stands; and that you have any water, sunblock, or insect repellent that might be necessary to get through the shoot.
 Consider bringing an assistant if you need to capture audio at a distance, or need to lug gear to a remote location.

 4. Extra Extras